Nonminimal Couplings and the Forgotten Field of Axion Inflation: Nonminimal Couplings and Axions

 \section{Nonminimal Couplings and Axions}

 The starting point for this work is the operational definition of the axion field: the pseudo-Nambu-Goldstone boson of a spontaneously broken global $U$(1) symmetry, which gains a mass through an explicit symmetry breaking by nonperturbative effects.
 (See, e.g., Refs.~\cite{Peccei:1977hh,Wilczek:1977pj,Weinberg:1977ma} for the original works, and Refs.~\cite{Svrcek:2006yi,Arvanitaki:2009fg,Cicoli:2012sz} for ubiquitous realizations in string theory.)
-This theory is naturally described in terms of a complex scalar field $\Phi$, with the axion $\vartheta$ defined as the phase of $\Phi$: $\Phi=\varphi e^{i\vartheta}$.
+This theory is naturally described in terms of a complex scalar field $\Phi$, with the axion $\vartheta$ defined as the phase of $\Phi$: $\Phi=\varphi e^{i\vartheta}$, where $\varphi$ and $\vartheta$ are real-valued scalar fields.

 Self-interacting scalar fields in curved spacetime will generically develop a nonminimal coupling to gravity, acquired through loop effects \cite{Chernikov:1968zm,Callan:1970ze,Bunch:1980br,Bunch:1980bs,Birrell:1982ix,Odintsov:1990mt,Buchbinder:1992rb,Parker:2009uva,Markkanen:2013nwa}.
 More generally, the interaction $|\Phi|^2 R$ is a dimension-4 operator allowed by the symmetries of the problem, and thus, from the perspective of effective field theory, must be included.
 With this in mind, in this work we generalize the canonical axion model to incorporate a nonminimal coupling of the complex scalar field $\Phi$ to gravity.